fmeiraf/primeGraph/README.md

 - **Zero Lock-in**: Deploy and run workflows however you want, with no vendor dependencies.
 - **Opinionated Yet Adaptable**: Structured foundations with room for customization.

 _Note from the author: This project came to life through my experience of creating AI applications.
 I want to acknowledge [langgraph](https://www.langchain.com/langgraph) as the main inspiration for this project.
-As an individual developer, I wanted to gain experience creating my own workflow engine—one that's flexible enough to be deployed however you want, while opening doors for implementing more of my own ideas and learnings.
-This is a open source project though, so feel free to use it, modify it, and contribute to it._
+As an individual developer, I wanted to gain experience creating my own workflow engine to implement more of my own ideas and learnings.
+At the same time, I also wanted to create a framework that is flexible enough for others to deploy their apps however they want, as this is an open source project.
+So feel free to use it, modify it, and contribute to it._

 #### Features